HedgehogDevelopment/AzureDeployTemplates/Blog Posts.md

 5. Deploying to a Slot [Link]
 6. True Blue Green Deployments for Sitecore on Azure [Link]

 In the previous post, we setup a default Sitecore install, using the basic packages from Sitecore.
-Now we want modify so that our initial install contains the [Sitecore Package Deployer](https://github.com/HedgehogDevelopment/SitecorePackageDeployer/) module.
+Now we want to modify that install so that our initial install contains the [Sitecore Package Deployer](https://github.com/HedgehogDevelopment/SitecorePackageDeployer/) module.
 This module allows us to drop in Sitecore Update Packages on the file system, which will automatically be installed into the website.
 This is an excellent way for us to enable continuous integration to the website, being able to install our item updates to the website along with our code.

+#### Cleanup Prior Post's Resource Group ####
+First, make sure you remove the resource group you created in the previous blog post from your Azure account.
+We are completely recreating that entire resource group....but, as mentioned, we're adding the custom package.
+This way our default install will be Default Sitecore + the Module.

 #### Bootstrap Module ####
 The **Sitecore.Cloud.Integration.Bootload.wdp.zip** file was obtained from the Sitecore GitHub mentioned in this article: [Configure the Bootloader module for a Sitecore deployment ](https://doc.sitecore.net/cloud/working_with_sitecore_azure_toolkit/deployment/configure_the_bootloader_module_for_a_sitecore_deployment).